Communication Academy

 Registration

-The registration period for the courses in the autumn semester 2025 is from 1 - 22 September 2025.
+The registration period for the courses in the spring semester 2026 is from 26 January - 16 February 2026.
 Pre-registration is not possible.

 Would you like to be informed about the start of registration?
 Then subscribe to the newsletter ‘Intern aktuell’ to always receive the most important internal information and news from ETH Zurich.